JhonasV/JhonasV/README.md

 - Python/Django

 About:
-- 🔭 I'm currently working in the finantial industry at [BHDLeon Bank](https://www.bhdleon.com.do/)
 - 🌱 I’m currently learning: __Python/Django__
 - 👯 I’m looking to collaborate on __Web and Mobile Applications Development__
 - 📫 How to reach me: jhonas724@gmail.com